toddgeist/FM-Parameters/README.markdown

 	#Assign ( # ( "name" ; "value" ) )	// variable $name assigned "value"

-The #Assign functions return the FileMaker error code of any error encountered while parsing the dictionary.
+The #Assign function returns True (1) if there was no error detected while assigning the values to variables, and returns False (0) otherwise.
+If there was an error detected, FileMaker's error code is assigned to the $#Assign.error variable.

 ### #Filter ( parameters ; filterParameters )